lndgalante/minecraft-node/README.md

 4) Write false and press ENTER

+## Port Forwarding
+This is not needed for LAN mode.

+1) Do not to touch the IP configuration on the MODIFY PROPERTIES menu, option 22

+2) Use TCP ports and above 1024 (most used is 25565)

+3) Point it to your server local IP

 ## Future features
 - [ ] Being able to install different mods from menu